 Although census figures show a relatively high level of car ownership in the local area, our own survey has revealed that on the estate itself, most households (55%) do not have access to a car.
 [BTA survey, September 2018]

 The estate is bordered on two sides by major roads, which are busy throughout the day.
 Several of the residential streets are regularly used as rat runs by commuter traffic and by commercial vehicles travelling to and from the nearby industrial estate.

 - There is a noticeable increase in traffic levels on the estate at the time of the school run.
 This makes walking or cycling to school more dangerous.

 - Work with local schools to develop safer routes to school for children who walk or cycle, and to encourage parents not to increase traffic levels by driving their children to and from school.

-- Work with the Tenants’ Association to draw up a joint plan for traffic calming measures which will alleviate the main problems caused by traffic in the area.
+- Work with the Tenants Association to draw up a joint plan for traffic calming measures which will alleviate the main problems caused by traffic in the area.
 Such measures could include road entry treatments, speed humps, lower speed limits, and additional pedestrian crossings on the roads surrounding the estate.

 - Consult fully with all residents of the estate and take their views into account in the final development of the traffic calming plan.

-- Begin to implement the agreed traffic calming plan by January 2012.
+- Begin to implement the agreed traffic calming plan by January 2020.